 - Analyze the pages that Google is already displaying for a group of keywords

-Before you start mapping keywords just do a quick search on all group of keywords based on their searcher intent to see what Google is returning in the top three or four positions.
+Before you start mapping keywords just do a quick search on all groups of keywords based on their searcher intent to see what Google is returning in the top three or four positions.
 You can then compare that content to the content of the pages that you are considering to map these keywords into.
-If the content doesn’t align with the top-ranking pages for the search keywords consider mapping these keywords to a different page or reworking on the content to align it with the searcher intent of these particular keywords.
+If the content doesn’t align with the top-ranking pages for the search keywords, then consider mapping these keywords to a different page or do rework on the content to align it with the searcher intent of these particular keywords.

-- Research on type of keywords -Informational, navigational or transactional
+- Research on the type of keywords -Informational, navigational or transactional

 Try to group them based on the types – informational, navigational or transactional.
-For example, a category page in an e-commerce store or an e-commerce website may have more transactional keywords mapped to those types of pages where you know your blog posts will likely have informational keywords mapped those pages.
+For example, category pages or product pages in an e-commerce store or an e-commerce website may have more transactional keywords mapped to them whereas in their blog posts informational keywords must have been mapped to them.
 Always keep in mind the type of keyword that you are mapping as it will influence the searcher intent behind those searches.